 UASC additional support element

-From July 2016 Calderdale Council Care leaver service have had a Health and Care Professions Council (HCPC) registered child care social worker with experience of working with UASC, an interpreting apprenticeship for a care leaver with lived experience of UASC, and additional business support to assist with Home Office requirements for each UASC.
+From July 2016 Calderdale Council Care Leaver Service have had a Health and Care Professions Council (HCPC) registered child care social workers with experience of working with UASC and additional business support to assist with Home Office requirements for each UASC.

-Almost all (97.1%) care leavers live in safe, suitable accommodation that meets their needs.
+Almost all (99%) of young people leaving care in Calderdale live in safe, suitable accommodation that meets their needs.
 Calderdale is part of the White Rose framework of accommodation providers for vulnerable young people.
-This means that all our providers meet agreed quality standards and are monitored against outcomes for young people.
+This means that all providers used locally meet agreed quality standards and are monitored against outcomes for young people.
+Only two young people were assessed to be in unsuitable accommodation in using the DfE 903 criteria, due to being in custody.
+Calderdale consistently perform significantly above the national average and our statistical neighbours on this indicator.
+For example, as 31st March 2018, 99% of care leavers aged 19, 20 and 21 years in Calderdale were in suitable accommodation, compared to 81.1% in Yorkshire and Humber and 77.8% in England.

 Education and Employment